MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/xboxservices-config.md

 >[!NOTE]
 > The file created by the Xbox Live Association Wizard may include additional fields beyond the ones described below, but they are not used by the service.

-The following fields are defined in the JSON object in the config file:
+The following fields are defined in the JSON object in the `XboxServices.config` file:

 Field | Description
 --- | ---